aaronlabeau/NewWorld/Locations.md

 ### Echor (New England)

-#### Grand Echor Shore (New York, New York)
+#### Grand Echor Shore (New York, New York) - The City of Eternity

-- **Description**:  Grand Echor Shore is the sprawling city overlooking the Grand Island was also referred to as Calimport before the Titan War.
+- **Description**:  Grand Echor Shore is the sprawling city overlooking the Grand Island was also referred to as the City of Eternity before the Titan War.
 The metropolis is a huge place, measuring almost six miles from east to west and three miles from the coastline to the northern border.
 - **Races**:  Human, halflings, half-orc, half-elves, gnomes, dragonborn, tabaxi, kenku, tiefling (less than 2%), dwarves (less than 5%)
 - **Imports**: Grains, fruit, vegetables, wine, ore, gems, lumber, fish
 - **Exports**:  magical items, exotic spices, silk, horses
 - **Population**: over 2,000,000
+-
 #### Grand Island (Manhattan)

 - **Description**:  Island city is home to the rulers and wealthy shop owners of Grand Echor Shore.
 Access to the Island is limited and a large wall keeps the Island protected.